Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Proof of the main theorem

-We can first rule out the cases of generalised pair of pants and one-holed/punctured torus since they were treated in the last section.
-Thus, we may begin with $X_{2}'$, a subsurface made out of two generalised pairs of pants.
+We can first rule out the cases of generalized pair of pants and one-holed/punctured torus since they were treated in the last section.
+Thus, we may begin with $X_{2}'$, a subsurface made out of two generalized pairs of pants.
 These cases were dealt with in Proposition \ref{prop:mainShirt} and \ref{prop:main2Torus}, so we can assume the isometric embedding $\psi_{2}$ of $X'_{2}$ into $X$.
+From this isometric embedding, we inductively extend along the exhaustion $X_n'$ and eventually obtain the desired isometry $X' \to X$.
+The fact that our base case $X_2'$ consists of two generalized pairs of pants play a role in this extension.